 You’re only going to find basics here: bread, meat, cheese, water and, of course, Prosecco, but they are the perfect ingredients for an al fresco picnic with some shockingly good views.
 If you’re on a budget or you’re short on time (Italian meals are not known for their speed), this is a brilliant stop.

 Bonus: You’re just over the road from the popular Col Vetoraz Vineyard and just down the hill from the Prosecco vending machine (yes, that’s a thing).

 A girl’s got to eat breakfast (boys too, of course) and Pasticceria Ducale was one of my favourite morning hang out spots in the Prosecco region.
 I could have spent a day cruising through the myriad pastries and consuming a truck load of caffeine.
 Sadly (?!), I had Prosecco drinking to do.

 Want to do some cheese tasting?
 Head to PER.
 Part deli, part restaurant, part creamery, you really can have it all at PER.
 I opted for a cheese-tasting lunch rather than ordering from the menu and my inner-cheese addict couldn’t have been happier.
 All washed down with a glass of…you guessed it…Prosecco, I don’t think casually informative lunches get more tasty than this.
 I managed to get a cheeky look in the cheese room – this, I believe, is what cheese dreams are made of.

-There’s no way I’d have swung into this ‘wine bar’ for cappuccino unless Roberta, my Prosecco driver had insisted that I was about to drink in her favourite local cappuccino stop.
+There’s no way I’d have swung into this ‘wine bar’ for cappuccino unless I’d been taken by a loca.
 But I’m glad I did.
 The cappuccino was thick and strong – almost as thick and strong as the hoard of locals getting their morning fix; testament to the ‘wine bar’s’ popularity as a breakfast spot.